howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 }
 ```

-After running `make test` you should get a similar error message.
+After running `composer test` you should get a similar error message.

 ```bash
 There was 1 error: